This post was updated on April 7, 2023

 Preventing Mold/Mildew/Algae: 9

 – No mold or mildew on the flooring surface.
-A small amount of algae was present in the shaded area.
+A small number of algae was present in the shaded area.
 This area seemed to be constantly wet from the bushes and sprinklers.

 Ease of Application: 8

 – For a water-based stain, Defy Hardwood penetrates extremely well without any filming on the surface of the wood.
 Coverage per square foot was not what we would expect with an oil-based stain but on par with similar water-based wood stains.
 We applied the Defy Hardwood with a brush to the railing and a lambswool pad to the floor.
 Two coats were applied to the floors.
 The first coat took 2-3 hours and the second took 1 hour.

 Color Shifting (darkening) after 2 Years: 10

-– Defy Hardwood Stain did not darken but faded lightly after the 1 year.
+– Defy Hardwood Stain did not darken but faded lightly after 1 year.
 This would make re-application easier.